 Renting during and after bankruptcy is a valid concern.
 You need to be able to provide a home for yourself and your family.
 Some people resolve this concern by entering a new lease or rental agreement before they file for bankruptcy.
 However, circumstances can change quickly.
 Sometimes, a person may need to move in while they are in Chapter 13 or right after completing a bankruptcy case.

-How Does Renting During Chapter 13 Work?
+How Does Renting During Chapter 13 Bankruptcy Work?

 During a Chapter 13 case, you cannot go into debt without court approval.
-However, a rental agreement or lease agreement is not a loan agreement.
+However, a rental agreement or lease agreement for an apartment is not a loan agreement.
 You are promising to pay rent each month to live in an apartment or a house.
 You are not borrowing money.
 Therefore, you should not need court approval to enter a new rental or lease agreement for a home.

 A few things to keep in mind when renting during a Chapter 13 case: